Play Date (song): Composition

 "Play Date" is a dark wave and pop song.
 It features a "catchy chorus" and has been described as a "punchy pop anthem" and "a serious mood."

 The song's lyrics narrate a woman who is involved in a casual relationship through the metaphor of two children on a play date.
 Throughout the song, the woman denies that she has romantic feelings for her sexual partner until the end when she confesses that she does.

 Music video

 Martinez revealed on May 8, 2020, that she was planning to record a music video for "Play Date" from her home.

 A lyric video for the song was released on May 26, 2020.
 It debuted with 1.3 million views in the first 24 hours.

 Eventually, Melanie scrapped the video to instead work on the video for her single “The Bakery”.

+100 gecs remix

+On June 17, 2020, a remix with duo 100 gecs was released.
+The remix was taken down shortly after its release for unknown reasons.
+The cover is a drawing of Martinez and the 100 gecs holding three hearts, each of them reading "Melanie Martinez", "100 Gecs" and "Play Date Remix" on the front.